Russian Orthodox Church Outside of Russia: Signing of the Act of Canonical Communion

 "The split in the church was caused by an extremely deep political split within Russian society itself.
 We have realized that national revival and development in Russia are impossible without reliance on the historical and spiritual experience of our people.
 We understand well, and value, the power of pastoral words which unite the people of Russia.
 That is why restoring the unity of the church serves our common goals."

 The Hierarchs of the Russian Church Abroad served again with the Patriarch on 19 May, in the consecration of the Church of the New Martyrs in Butovo firing range.
 They had laid the cornerstone of the church in 2004 during their initial visit.

 President Vladimir Putin gave a reception at the Kremlin to celebrate the reunification.
 In attendance were Patriarch Alexy II of Moscow and All Russia and members of the Holy Synod for the Russian Orthodox Church; Metropolitan Laurus for the Russian Orthodox Church Outside Russia; presidential chief of staff Sergei Sobyanin, First Deputy Prime Minister Dmitry Medvedev, and Minister of Culture and Mass Communications Aleksandr Sokolov.
-Before the reception the participants posed for photographs by the Assumption Cathedral.
+Before the reception, participants posed for photographs at the Dormition Cathedral.